briandonaghey21/AI-Spotify-Recommendation-System/README.md

 ### Reminders/TODO
 - change redirect url on deployment
--Postman for easy api testing
+- Postman for easy api testing
+- Recommendation is deprecated, come up with a new plan